 Parents should notify the School Office when their child is absent and inform us if your child has a contagious disease.

 In case of an absence due to a contagious disease or an illness of more than five days’ duration, a note from your child’s physician is required before the child can be readmitted to the classroom.
-A child must be free of fever (over 100 degrees Fahrenheit) or vomiting for 24 hours before he or she can return to school.
+A child must be free of fever (over 100 degrees Fahrenheit), vomiting, and/or diarrhea for 24 hours before he or she can return to school.

 Please be considerate of others in your child’s class.
 Do not send your child to school if he or she has a fever or “is coming down with something.”
 Toddler and Primary children with a colored discharge from the nose should stay home until the discharge is clear in color.
 If your child becomes ill at school, we will call you to come and take your child home as soon as possible.